emkayDauda/Sprint-Challenge-React-Wars/README.md

 - [ ] Describe state.

+State refers to the properties or aspects of a react component which may change during the lifecycle of the website or app.
+A change in state is usually accompanied by a change in some part of the User Interface.

 - [ ] Describe props.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?